 - What Is the Difference Between an Excise Tax and a Sales Tax?

 Excise taxes are taxes levied on certain goods, services, and activities.

 If you sell any products that are subject to excise tax, it’s your responsibility as a business owner to collect and pay the taxes to appropriate authorities, federal and state.

-This may not have an impact on the profit margins of the seller, but it does increases the price of the product and reduces its demand, which in turn can affect the seller’s balance sheet.
+This may not have an impact on the profit margins of the seller, but it does increase the price of the product, which may affect the demand.